sont5413/Environmental_effects_deer_survey_estimates/README.md

+####

-#### Project Summary:
+#### Project Objective

+#### Methods:

+This is deer spotlight survey data collected by the Department of the Interior in Great Smoky Mountains National Park from 1993-2003.

+#### Results:

-The environmental factors below do not signiciantly influence estimates of deer density made from spotlight surveys.
+The environmental factors below do not significantly influence estimates of deer density made from spotlight surveys.
 Temperature was found to be the most influential predictor from a simple linear regression model (SLR) and two optimized machine learning models (i.e., random forest and gradient boosting optimzed via gridsearchcv).
 The R<sup>2</sup> (i.e., proportion of variance explained by the model) of the selected linear model was poor (~ 0.10).
 However, temperature was found to be a statistically significant predictor (p < 0.001).
 The selected SLR found that for every 1 degree fahreheit increase in temperature, there was a 0.80 decrease in the deer density.
 Environmental factors:

 * month of the year (numerical)
 * temperature (numerical)